m5stack/Core2forAWS-MicroPython/README.md

 make lfs2
 ```

+_NOTE:_ If you have get a **ModuleNotFoundError: No module named 'littlefs'** error, install littlefs with `pip install littlefs-python`

 ### Running one of the Uploaded Examples
 To run the example manually, you can execute the script from the REPL.
 To enter REPL prompt, use the make operation "monitor":